mcb/cfk-gitops-workshop/README.md

 ✔ all components are healthy
 ```

-Flux will generate a separate namespace and create 4 resources in it
+Flux will generate a separate namespace and create 4 resources in it, let's have a look what has been generated

 ```
 kubectl get pods -n flux-system